smcclab/smc-course/_workshops/01-hello-sine.md

 For the last 40 minutes of the workshop you will be placed into a group of 4 students to make a quick computer music improvisation!

+{:.warn-box}

+Remember: you need to **read and understand the [computer music diary page]({% link _assessments/01-diary.md %})**.
+You will need to read the week 2 workshop content _before_ the workshop, complete and upload your computer music diary _before_ the workshop, **then** attend the workshop.

 ## Resources

-Here's some resources to help in this lecture, if you feel like you "aren't making enough interesting sounds" _today_, don't worry too much as we will learn a lot more for the week 2 workshop, but here are some links to help extend your knowledge today:
+Here's some resources to help in this workshop, if you feel like you "aren't making enough interesting sounds" _today_, don't worry too much as we will learn a lot more for the week 2 workshop.
+If you _really_ want to make some more cool sounds, here are some links to help extend your knowledge:

 - [installing Pd on your laptop]({% link _resources/02-tools.md %}#pure-data)
 - getting started with Pd (Charles) ([YouTube](https://youtu.be/AC7-MpwIZ8w))